coughingmouse/Scroll-wheel-for-Trackman-Marble-Trackball-on-Windows/README.md

-# Scroll wheel for Trackman Marble Trackball on Windows using AHK
+# Scroll wheel for Trackman Marble Trackball

-Using AutoHotKey(AHK), you can scroll freely with your trackball and drag while pressing middle mouse button. (even on multi-monitor setup)
+**On Windows using AutoHotKey(AHK)**, you can scroll freely with your trackball and drag while pressing middle mouse button. (even on multi-monitor setup)

 This is definately for you if you use Blender and logi Trackman Marble Trackball.